Skip to main content

 * Not all maltreatment fatalities or near fatalities are reported to the statewide DCS Hotline.
 For example, law enforcement may not report a child death from maltreatment to DCS if there are no children in the home for whom there are safety concerns or risks.
 In addition, incidents that occur outside of DCS’ jurisdiction – for example, on tribal reservations or military installations – may not be reported to DCS.

-What information will DCS release when a child dies as a result of abuse or neglect?
+What preliminary information will the Department release about all cases where a child has died or nearly died as a result of abuse or neglect?

 State law (see § A.R.S.
-8-807 F(2)(a) i-v)) requires that the following preliminary information be released about a case of abuse or neglect that results in a child fatality or near fatality:
+8-807.01 A(1) a-g) requires that the following preliminary information be released about a case of abuse or neglect that results in a child fatality or near fatality:

-1. The name, age and city, town or general location of residence of the child who has suffered the fatality or near fatality;
+2. The age, gender, county and general location of the residence of the child who has suffered a fatality or a near fatality.

-2. The fact that a child suffered a near fatality or fatality as the result of abuse, abandonment or neglect;
+3. The fact that a child suffered a fatality or near fatality as the result of abuse, abandonment or neglect.

-3. The name, age and city, town or general location of residence of the alleged perpetrator, if available;
+4. The name, age and city, town or general location of the residence of the alleged perpetrator, if available, unless the disclosure would violate the privacy of victims of crime pursuant to article II, section 2.1, Constitution of Arizona.

-4. Whether there have been reports, or any current or past cases, of child abuse, abandonment or neglect involving the child and the current alleged abusive or neglectful parent, guardian or custodian; and,
+5. Whether there have been reports, or any current or past cases, of abuse, abandonment or neglect involving the child or the alleged perpetrator.

-5. Actions taken by DCS in response to the fatality or near fatality of the child.
+6. Actions taken by the department in response to the fatality or near fatality of the child.

 The preliminary information will be posted on this website.